This design is meant to be reviewed at desktop size.

 Accurate diagnosis is the foundation of every Lyme treatment plan we build.
 Our evaluation starts with a detailed symptom history and exposure review, then adds the testing that a standard checkup does not include.

-- Functional markers.
-Immune, inflammatory, thyroid, adrenal, gastrointestinal, and neurological function testing to map the systemic impact of chronic infection.
+• Functional markers Immune, inflammatory, thyroid, adrenal, gastrointestinal, and neurological testing to map the systemic impact of chronic infection.

 Our Treatment Approach